acroscarrillo/FencingBox/README.md

 # FencingBox

 # 1 Introduction
 Low-cost electric fencing scoring box.
-This circuit is memory optimised and ment to be uploaded to an ATTINY84 et al chip with an Arduino as ISP.
+The firmware is memory optimised and ment to be uploaded to an ATTINY84 et al chip with an Arduino as ISP.
 Alongside this code, there is a custom PCB whose fabrication files can also be found on this GitHub.

 # 2 Uploading the code to the chip
 For a proper guide please visit: https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP.